SabirLume/brewery/README.md

 **Tech used:** HTML, CSS, JavaScript, Node.js, Express Framework of choice

 In this application I used a API to grab breweries in different states.
-These
+You are able to like each.